 The Bankruptcy Code provides that the confirmation of a plan of reorganization discharges a debtor from substantially all debts arising prior to confirmation.
 As of October 10, 2013, approximately 13,500 claims totaling about \$291 billion have been filed with the Bankruptcy Court against AMR and the other Debtors.
 Of those claims, approximately 360 claims aggregating approximately \$58 million were filed after July 16, 2012 at 5:00 p.m.
 (Eastern Time).
 We expect new and amended claims to be filed in the future, including claims amended to assign values to claims originally filed with no designated value.
 We are disputing, and intend to continue to dispute, claims filed after the Bar Date as not having been timely filed in accordance with the Bankruptcy Code.
 We have identified, and we expect to continue to identify, many claims that we believe should be disallowed by the Bankruptcy Court because they are duplicative, are without merit, are overstated or for other reasons.
 As of October 10, 2013, the Bankruptcy Court has disallowed approximately \$119 billion of claims and has not yet ruled on AMR's other objections to claims, the disputed portions of which aggregate to an additional \$0.7 billion.
-We expect to continue to file objections and claims by creditors for which there was sufficient information to estimate the claims.
+We expect to continue to file objections in the future.
+Because the process of analyzing and objection to claims is ongoing, the amount of disallowed claims may increase significantly in the future.
+The Debtors have recorded amounts for claims for which there was sufficient information to estimate the claims.
 Differences between amounts scheduled by the Debtors and claims by creditors will be investigated and resolved in connection with the claims resolution process.
 In light of the expected number of creditors, the claims resolution process may take considerable time to complete.
 Accordingly, the ultimate number and amount of allowed claims is not presently known, nor can the ultimate recovery with respect to allowed claims be presently ascertained.
-With few exceptions, all claims that arose prior to the filing of our Chapter 11 Cases (i) will be subject to compromise and/or treatment under a plan of reorganization or (ii) will be discharged in accordance with the
+With few exceptions, all claims that arose prior to the filing of our C